Chris Elliott (food scientist)

-Christopher Elliott is a professor of food safety and microbiology at Queen's University Belfast and founder of the university's Institute for Global Food Security.
+Christopher Elliott is a Professor Emeritus of Food Safety and Microbiology at Queen's University Belfast and founder of the university's Institute for Global Food Security.
 He led the independent review of the UK food system after the 2013 horse meat scandal.

 Early life and education

 Christopher Trevor Elliott grew up in Northern Ireland, initially in Belfast and then moved with his family to his grandparents’ farm where he enjoyed working and gained experience with farm animals.
 He left school at 16 with few qualifications.
 He got a job as a laboratory assistant at a government research institute that encouraged staff to improve their knowledge.
 After several years of part-time and evening study he was able to enroll for a degree in medical biological sciences at Ulster University.
 He later gained a PhD for his work on developing tests for the illegal use of growth promoting drugs in farm animals, and implementing a monitoring programme.